mapldx/fdd-bigburp/README.md

 - arguably, it could be said that these keywords hold the heaviest weight in swaying their project application's decision,
 - keywords such as cognitive, research, and property are buzzwords that easily attract attention given their timely relation to both the space and industry, and
-- keywords such as coffee, combustion, and translated likely hold little relevance and relation to either the space and industry.
+- keywords such as coffee, combustion, and translated likely hold little relevance and relation to either the space or industry.

 6. As visualized by the graphs in orange, a pattern is revealed with the way project descriptions are phrased and how words are used, relative to their project acceptance.